att-circ-contrl/TriadDrive/aux-probes/README.md

 * Diagnostic BioChip probes were ordered in 2022.

-These do not have flanges, but instead have a 5mm collar of hypodermic tubing for handling, and a 5mm extension of the wire substrate above the collar (also for handling).
+These do not have flanges, but instead have a 5mm collar of hypodermic tubing for handling.

 The DBC probes do not connect to "heavy flex".
-Instead, they have their own ZIF-clip compatible adapter cards, which are connected to the probes using a short length of hair-thin flex.
+Instead, they have their own ZIF-clip compatible adapter cards, which are connected to the probes using a short length of delicate thin flex.
 The adapter cards need to be mounted close to the probes and the ZIF-clips need to connect directly to the adapter cards.